 (c) to call and preside over their respective committee meetings; and

 (d) to develop and implement a frame of reference.

-(2) Economic policy committee—There shall be an economic policy committee for each employing jurisdiction in the local.
-Each economic policy committee shall operate under a frame of reference approved by the local council and subject to ratification by the Provincial Executive Council of The Alberta Teachers’ Association.
+12.2 Teacher welfare committee—There shall be a teacher welfare committee for each employing jurisdiction in the local.
+Each teacher welfare committee shall operate under a frame of reference approved by the local council and subject to ratification by the Provincial Executive Council of The Alberta Teacher’s Association.
 An amendment procedure shall be specified in the frame of reference.

-(3) Negotiating subcommittee—The negotiating subcommittee shall be chosen from and by the economic policy committee.
-It shall be the duty of this subcommittee to engage in collective bargaining with the board of trustees as per the economic policy committee frame of reference.
+12.3 Negotiating subcommittee—The negotiating subcommittee shall be chosen from and by the Teacher Welfare Committee economic policy committee.
+It shall be the duty of this subcommittee to engage in collective bargaining with the board of trustees as per the Teacher Welfare Committee economic policy committee frame of reference.